All About Squirrels - Feeding

 Squirrel Feeding/Eating Behaviors

-Ever wonder why you see so many squirrels around spring time as opposed to other seasons?
+Did you ever wonder why you see so many squirrels in the spring time as opposed to other seasons?
 Did you know that early spring is the worst time of year for squirrels to find food.
 Nuts that they have buried begin to sprout and they are no longer available for them to feast on.

 Because other food sources are still in the process of growing and blooming, not much else is available.
 In times like these squirrels have few food choices - its mainly tree buds, fungi, cones, and yes, you guessed it - bird seed!